Percutaneously inserted central catheter - infants

 PICC - infants; PQC - infants; Pic line - infants; Per-Q cath - infants

-A percutaneously inserted central catheter (PICC) is a long, very thin, soft plastic tube that is put into a small blood vessel and reaches deep into a larger blood vessel.
+A percutaneously inserted central catheter (PICC) is a long, very thin, soft flexible tube that is put into a small blood vessel and reaches deep into a larger blood vessel.
 This article addresses PICCs in babies.

 WHY IS A PICC USED?

 A PICC is used when a baby needs IV (intravenous) fluids or medicines over a long period of time.
 Regular IVs only last 1 to 3 days and need to be replaced.
 A PICC can stay in for 2 to 3 weeks or longer.

 PICCs are often used in premature babies who cannot be fed because of bowel problems or who need IV medicines for a long time.

 The health care provider will:

 - Give the baby pain medicine.

 - Clean the baby's skin with a germ-killing medicine (antiseptic).